Maine Seafood Guide – Flounder

 Regulatory Authority

-Flounder and plaice are part of the Northeast Multispecies (groundfish) fishery managed by the New England Fishery Management Council.
-Winter flounder is co-managed with the Atlantic States Marine Fisheries Commission.
+Flounders and plaice are part of the Northeast Multispecies (groundfish) fishery managed by the New England Fishery Management Council and NOAA Fisheries.

 Harvest Method

-Flatfishes are generally caught by otter trawl and gillnet, also some by hook and line.
+Flounder are generally caught by otter trawl and gillnet, also some by hook and line.
+See the vessel and gear guide for more information.

 Recreational Harvest